parkerhutchinson/stereo-resume/README.md

 * hutchinsonparker@gmail.com
 * [Website Portfolio](https://stereo.codes)

-## Senior Full Stack Javascript Developer / Human to Machine Interface Designer.
+## Senior Design/Web Engineer.

-* 10+ years of professional web development/design experience.
+* 15 years of professional web development/design experience.
 Working in everything under the sun and then some.
-* Experience working in teams large and small, managing own time and client expectations.
+* Experience working in teams large and small, managing my own time and client expectations.
 * ex-Agency rat working on large client projects including but not limited to Google, Spotify, Mozilla, HQ Trivia, Facebook, Parse, LinkedIn, and Tezos Blockchain.

 **Experience**